 This winter school is mainly aimed at PhD students and post-docs but participation is open to anyone with an interest in the subject.
-For further details about registration click here.
 The lectures will provide a comprehensive introduction to the theory of optimal stopping for Markov processes, including applications to Dynkin games, with an emphasis on the existing links to the theory of partial differential equations and free boundary problems.
-Alongside traditional lectures there will also be tutorial classes (4 hours) with a focus on solutions of specific problems.
+A series of lectures is dedicated to stochastic control and free boundary methods, applied to continuous-time models for contract theory.
+Alongside traditional lectures there will also be tutorial classes (2 hours) with a focus on solutions of specific problems.

 Lectures will be delivered by: